moxieBKjazzy/iowastateparks/pages/land.md

 ---

+[^1]: <b>Rights:</b> This Item is protected by copyright and/or related rights.
+However, for this Item, either (a) no rights-holder(s) have been identified or (b) one or more rights-holder(s) have been identified but none have been located.
+If you have any information that can contribute to identifying or locating the rights-holder(s) please notify the Iowa State University Library Digital Initiatives Program (digital@iastate.edu).
+(Rightsstatements.org InC-RUU 1.0).
+The original object is available at the Iowa State University Library Special Collections and University Archives (archives@iastate.edu).
-[^1]: Federal Writers’ Project of the Works Progress Administration for the State of Iowa, Iowa, a Guide to the Hawkeye State(New York: Viking Press, c1938), 121. <a href="http://archive.org/details/iowaguidetohawke00federich">http://archive.org/details/iowaguidetohawke00federich</a>
+[^2]: Federal Writers’ Project of the Works Progress Administration for the State of Iowa, Iowa, a Guide to the Hawkeye State(New York: Viking Press, c1938), 121. <a href="http://archive.org/details/iowaguidetohawke00federich">http://archive.org/details/iowaguidetohawke00federich</a>
 [^2]: Cornelia F. Mutel, The Emerald Horizon The History of Nature in Iowa, (Iowa City: University of Iowa Press, 2008), 8.
 [^3]: Oldest exposed bedrock in Iowa <a href="http://siouxquartzite.com/listing/gitchie-manitou-state-preserve/">http://siouxquartzite.com/listing/gitchie-manitou-state-preserve/</a>
 [^4]: "Rock on: Iowa's Geologic Record," Iowa State University Alumni Association (blog), posted November 8, 2017, accessed September 25, 2017, <a href="https://isualumblog.wordpress.com/2016/11/08/rock-on-iowas-geologic-record/">https://isualumblog.wordpress.com/2016/11/08/rock-on-iowas-geologic-record/</a>
 [^5]: Vandersee, Megan, Geological and Historical Connections, Geological Resources of Iowa Workshop, 2015, accessed September 27, 2017 <a href="http://www.exploreiowageology.org/assets/text/GeologyofIowa4Teachers/2015/Projects/MeganVandersee.pdf">http://www.exploreiowageology.org/assets/text/GeologyofIowa4Teachers/2015/Projects/MeganVandersee.pdf.</a>
 [^6]: Wayne I. Anderson, Iowa's Geological Past: Three Billion Years of Change(Iowa City: University of Iowa Press, 1998), 118.
 [^7]: Iowa Highway Commission, Report of the State Highway Commission on the Iowa Lakes and Lake Beds J.W.
 Holden, Chairman.(Des Moines: State of Iowa, 1917), 1-250.
 [^8]: Chapter 236.
 S. F. 328.
-Available at: <a href="http://ir.uiowa.edu/annals-of-iowa/vol13/iss1/21">http://ir.uiowa.edu/annals-of-iowa/vol13/iss1/21</a>